Point and click: On icons

 By default on most computer systems, for a person to select a certain software function, they will have to click on the left button.
 An example of this can be a person clicking on an icon.
 Similarly, clicking on the right button will present the user with a text menu to select more actions.
 These actions can range from open, explore, properties, etc. In terms of entertainment software, point-and-click interfaces are common input methods, usually offering a 'menu' or 'icon bar' interface that functions expectedly.
 In other games, the character explores different areas within the game world.
 To move to another area, the player will move the cursor to one point of the screen, where the cursor will turn into an arrow.
 Clicking will then move the player to that area.

 On text

 In many text processing programs, such as web browsers or word processors, clicking on text moves the cursor to that location.
-Clicking and holding the left button will allow users to highlight the selected text enabling the user with more options to edit or use the text.
+Clicking and holding the left button allows users to highlight the selected text.
+This enables more options to edit or use the text.

 Double click

-A double click is most commonly used with a computer mouse when the pointer is placed over an icon or object and the button is quickly pressed twice.
-This action, when performed without moving the location of the mouse, will produce a double click.
+A double click is most commonly used with a computer mouse when the pointer is placed over an icon or object and the button is quickly pressed twice without moving the mouse.